orboul/orboul-portal.github.io/README.md

-# Orboul Personal Dev Portal
+# Orboul Command Vault

-This repository is a lightweight static portal for quick access to Orboul tooling, links, and notes.
-The project is intentionally backend-free so it can be hosted anywhere that serves static files (GitHub Pages, Vercel, Netlify, S3, etc.).
+This repository contains a lightweight, password-gated command library optimised for a single operator.
+Everything runs client-side so it can be hosted anywhere that serves static files (GitHub Pages, Vercel, Netlify, S3, etc.).

 ## Running locally